-Here at HighYa, we’ve long recognized the inherent dangers of fake online reviews, especially within unregulated niches such as “As Seen on TV” products, nutritional supplements, and weight loss gimmicks, which is why we place so much emphasis on these industries.
-In fact, we use proprietary algorithms to stop fake reviews from being posted on the site and potentially misleading our readers (about 25% of all submitted HighYa reviews are rejected by our system and never published, due to a strong indication that they could be fake).
+Here at HighYa, we’ve long recognized the inherent dangers of fake online reviews, especially within unregulated niches such as nutritional supplements and weight loss, which is why we place so much emphasis on these industries.
+In fact, we use a proprietary mechanism to stop fake reviews from being posted on the site and potentially misleading our readers (about 25% of all submitted HighYa reviews are rejected by our system and never published, due to a strong indication that they could be fake).

 On the upside, fake reviews have become such a problem that we’re now beginning to see some backlash, which is a trend we hope only continues to grow.

 We got an inkling of this backlash in 2012 when Yelp announced it would begin publicly shaming companies who post fake online reviews on their site.
 In fact, we’ve had to do this a few times ourselves after a handful of companies continued submitting fake reviews, even after multiple warnings.

 Then, in 2013, The NY State Attorney General cumulatively fined 19 different companies $350,000 for their roles in posting fake reviews to Yelp.
 And more recently, Amazon filed a lawsuit against 4 companies who paid freelancers anywhere between $1 and $10 to post fake reviews on the retailer’s website.